Exeter/brainstorm/Server/README.md

 Fishyness will not be tolerated.
 The server will be setup to be as secure as possible, but trust is still of utmost important.
 We'll have a one-strike policy, and if we can't trust you, you're out.
 __TODO: define fishiness in better, more specific terms__

+Users will be limited in terms of server resources, eg. memory, disk space, CPU usage (?) etc. Users exceeding or approaching these limits will get automatically notified via email.
+Trouble projects/ users will be taken down if needed.

 Shell accounts will expire in 30 days(?) so we'll have some automatic renewal process.